dougt/webpush-protocol/draft-turner-push-proto.md

 It is RECOMMENDED that the UserAgent try to batch all pending acknowledgements into fewer messages.

-;messageType: "ack"
+messageType ="ack"

-;updates list
+updates list
-The list contains one or more {"channelID": channelID, "version": N} pairs.
+: The list contains one or more {"channelID": channelID, "version": N} pairs.
+{: br}

 ##### Example